 There are several styles of Everyday bag, each fantastic.
 There's the small Sling which hold a 13-inch laptop and a compact systems camera, or the Messenger which can fit virtually anything in it.

-Our choice is the Everyday Backpack, which comes in 20 or 30 litre capacities, and can fit more than you'd expect inside it.
+Our choice is the Everyday Backpack - now on to its second generation - with the 30 litre one being the most spacious, and can fit more than you'd expect inside it.
 The so-called FlexFold dividers help to separate your camera or drone, keeping them organised and protected.
 What's more, there are built-in side panel pockets to protect batteries, cards, hard drives and battery packs as well as your usual laptop and tablet/document sleeves.
 The big pockets on the outside are big enough to fit tripods or water bottles into.

 All this is protected from the outside by a 500D weatherproof Kodra shell and high-density padding, with the metal fixtures built from a strong anodised aluminium.